Hao-Laboratory/PCSED/README.md

 This is the implementation of the "parameter constrained spectral encoder and decoder (PCSED)" introduced in the article "Deep-Learned Random Optical Filters for Spectroscopic Instruments".
 # Instructions
 ## Variables:
 The names of the variables are not consistant with the concepts in the paper.
-Here are the matchups (the variable name in the left corresponds to the concept in the right):
+Here are the matchups (the variable name in the left corresponds to the concept in paper in the right):
 fnet -- FMN
 hsnet -- SED
 hybnet -- PCSED